Last updated: October 27, 2025

 When your dog (or uh, toddler?) is inside the house, she needs to be watched carefully to make sure she doesn’t go where she shouldn’t.
 We’re trying to prevent bad habits from forming (or if Sparky is already eliminating inside, stop bad habits in their tracks).

-A crate is the potty training “weapon” of choice for most trainers today.
-Properly trained, dogs treat their crates like their bedroom.
-They won’t use their bedroom as their bathroom.
+A crate can be helpful for this.
 When you can’t directly supervise your pup, put her in her crate to prevent accidents from happening.
 As soon as you let her out of the crate, take her directly outside so she can relieve herself.

 Reward good behavior